 In What Zone Does Lettuce Grow Best?

-Lettuce is a true annual that can be grown in USDA zones 2 to 11.
+Lettuce is a true annual crop that can be grown in USDA zones 2 to 11.
 However, it will do best in areas where the summer temperatures are fairly mild.
-In warmer zones, you may have a fairly short window in which lettuce will grow well: spring to early summer or fall to early winter.
+In warmer zones, you may have a fairly short window during which lettuce will grow well: spring to early summer or fall to early winter.
 As temperatures rise in summer, lettuce plants tend to "bolt," or shoot up flower stalks to produce seed heads.
 Once this happens, edible lettuce production is over, and you are best advised to remove the plants and use the space for planting a warm-weather vegetable.

 When Should You Plant Lettuce?

-If you are starting lettuce seeds indoors for spring planting, then sow them about seven weeks before the last expected frost date in your area.
+If you are starting lettuce seeds indoors for spring planting, then sow them about six weeks before the last expected frost date in your area.
 The seedlings will be ready to transplant outdoors at precisely the right time.

 Soil, Sunlight and Water Recommendations for Lettuce

 Like most vegetables, lettuce prefers a sunny growing location, but like most leafy vegetables, it will also tolerate some shade.
-This can be a good plant to use in the corners of the vegetable garden where shade is an issue.
+This can be a good plant to use in the corners of the vegetable garden where partial shade is an issue.

 Water lettuce regularly by soaking the ground rather than spraying overhead.
 Overhead spraying that gets the leaves wet may foster fungal diseases.
 As a leafy vegetable, these plants require a good amount of nitrogen for good leaf growth.
-The soil should be high in organic material that provides plenty of nutrients, and you should also feed them with a high-nitrogen fertilizer about three weeks after seedlings appear and then feed them with half-strength fertilizer every two weeks.
+The soil should be high in organic material that provides plenty of nutrients, and you should also fertilize them with a high-nitrogen fertilizer about three weeks after seedlings appear and then fertilize them with half-strength fertilizer every two weeks.
 If you are an organic grower, fish emulsion is a good fertilizer to use for lettuce.

 How to Harvest Lettuce

-With leafy varieties, you can harvest the outer leaves of each plant starting when the plant is about half grown, leaving the inner leaves to continue growing, or you can cut away the entire plant when it becomes fully mature.
+To harvest leafy lettuce varieties, you can harvest the outer leaves of each plant starting when the plant is about half grown, leaving the inner leaves to continue growing, or you can cut away the entire plant when it becomes fully mature.
 At the point when the plant begins to send up flower stalks, the leaves are usually too bitter and woody to eat.
 At this point, the plant can be pulled and discarded.

-With head lettuce, cut away the head by severing it at ground level with a sharp knife.
+To harvest head lettuce, cut away the head by severing it at ground level with a sharp knife.
 Peel away any damaged outer leaves to retain the inner head.
 Lettuce should be eaten fresh within a few days of picking.
 It can be kept in the refrigerator until then.
 This is not a crop that can be dried, frozen or canned in any way.

 Common Pests and Other Problems for Lettuce